More information on Fall move-out will be posted here in early November.

 For specific move-in information for your buildings, please click the linked building name.
 If you have any questions, please feel free to contact us at firstname.lastname@example.org.

 *Students will only be able to request move in date changes to other dates their building is scheduled to move-in.

 If you are are moving off Campus:

-You must contact your current Residence Director to secure a move out date and time.
 Failure to check out by the pre-established deadline may result in lost/discarded property, fines and/or a student conduct violation.